What to do

 People who live or work in high-risk settings

-If you live or work in a shelter you can follow the rules above for staying home with COVID-19 infection.
+If you live or work in a shelter or jail, you should follow the rules from your employer for staying home with COVID-19 infection.

-Which kind of test to use after you've gotten Covid
+Which kind of test to use after you've gotten COVID-19

-Which kind of test to use after you've gotten Covid
+Which kind of test to use after you've gotten COVID-19

-Rapid antigen tests are better than PCR tests to help you know if it's ok to leave your house after having Covid.
+Rapid antigen tests are better than PCR tests to help you know if it's ok to leave your house after having COVID-19.

 Antigen tests test for virus that can be spread to others.
 PCR tests can stay positive for weeks after an infection, but don’t necessarily mean you can still spread the virus to others.